Gelbpunkt/discourse_podman/README.md

 #### `/cids`

-Contains container ids for currently running Docker containers. cids are Docker's "equivalent" of pids.
+Contains container ids for currently running Podman containers. cids are Podman's "equivalent" of pids.
 Each container will have a unique git like hash.

 #### `/containers`